TheoW03/TheoW03/README.md

 I know how to program in Python, JavaScript, HTML, CSS, Java, C#

-I been doing alot of gamedev on Unity, and I love it.
+I been doing alot of gamedev on Unity, minecraft modding, and alot of attempts to add webscra[ing to a website I been trying to code

 also have a small interest in math